Yissachar Dov Rokeach (fifth Belzer rebbe): Family background

 Rabbi Mordechai of Bilgoray and his half-brother (through his father), Rebbe Aharon, escaped Europe in a daring escape attempt and arrived in Palestine in 1944.
 Both lost their wives and families to the Nazis.
-Both remarried in Israel; Rabbi Mordechai's second wife was Miriam, the daughter of Rabbi Hershel Glick of Satmar.
-Only Rabbi Mordechai had a child, Yissachar Dov.
-In November 1949, Rabbi Mordechai died suddenly, and his son was raised by his uncle, Rebbe Aharon, who groomed him to be the next Rebbe in the dynasty.
-When the Rebbe, Rabbi Aharon Rokeach died, Yissachar Dov was still a young child.
+Both remarried in Israel; Mordechai's second wife was Miriam, the daughter of Rabbi Hershel Glick of Satmar.
+Only Mordechai had a child, Yissachar Dov.
+In November 1949, Mordechai died suddenly, and his son was raised by his uncle, Aharon, who groomed him to be the next Rebbe in the dynasty.
+When Aharon died, Yissachar Dov was still a young child.

 Early life and education

 For most of the year, Yissachar Dov lived near his uncle in Tel Aviv, and studied in the Belzer Talmud Torah there; he spent the summer months in Jerusalem, studying in the Satmar Talmud Torah.

-When Rebbe Aharon died in 1957, Yissachar Dov was only nine years old.
+When Aharon died in 1957, Yissachar Dov was only nine years old.
 For the next nine years, Belz was effectively without an active rebbe, as Yissachor Dov, then called the "Yanuka" (Child) by his followers, was educated by a small circle of trusted advisors.
 A few years after Rebbe Aharon's death, Yissachar Dov entered the Belzer yeshiva in Jerusalem, where he was given two dormitory rooms - one which he shared with other students as a sleeping room, and a private room where he could study alone and with others.
 Every decision regarding the young boy was brought before Rabbi Yaakov Yitzchak Neiman, Rav of the Belzer community in Montreal and a relative of Yissachar Dov on his mother's side.

 Yissachar Dov celebrated his bar mitzvah on 25 January 1961 (8 Shevat 5721) in the Tel Aviv beit medrash of Rebbe Aharon, where he sat by himself at the dais, greeting a few hundred guests.
 Back in yeshiva, he studied for many hours with private chavrusas (study partners), and prepared to receive rabbinic ordination.
 At the age of 15, he moved to an apartment which a group of Belzer Hasidim rented for him near the yeshiva, and began inviting other students to join him for Shabbat meals at which he delivered words of Torah and Hasidut.